system76/docs/content/before-you-open-a-support-ticket.md

 ### 1. Do you have a current backup of your files?

-If your issue is time-sensitive, reinstalling the or [refreshing](/articles/pop-recovery#refresh-install) operating system may provide the fastest resolution.
-Be sure to backup all important data before performing any tests or contacting Support.
+If your issue is time-sensitive, reinstalling or [refreshing](/articles/pop-recovery#refresh-install) the operating system may provide the fastest resolution.
+Be sure to back up all important data before performing any tests or contacting Support.
 Re-imaging is much easier to do if we know that your important files are safe.

 **Note**: This guide may cover diagnostics and testing that you've already performed.
 Skip those sections as needed, but be sure to provide that information when submitting your ticket.